Stan Reiz is regularly instructed to defend in cases involving allegations of serious crime and complex fraud, both as lead counsel and on his own.

 - O Ltd: Advised a substantial catering company being investigated for health and safety breaches at their principal business premises where food was prepared.

-- R v R (2014): Acted for a Blackburn Rovers player charged with public order offence arising out of alleged homophobic gestures made towards Brighton and Hove Albion supporters at the AMEX Stadium during a Championship match.
+- R v Colin Kazi-Richards (2014): Acted for a Blackburn Rovers player charged with public order offence arising out of alleged homophobic gestures made towards Brighton and Hove Albion supporters at the AMEX Stadium during a Championship match.

 Stan has advised and represented clients facing applications for confiscation orders for all types of financial crime.
 He has successfully argued disproportionality based on R v Waya principles, and with the assistance of expert forensic accountants, successfully challenged Prosecution calculations for both benefit and available amount in applications for multi-million pound orders.